 However, they can’t do all the work alone.
 While billboards can be memorable, they’re also both stationary and brief.
 That’s where digital marketing comes in.
 Digital marketing allows you to travel with your audience.
 You can easily reach them on social media or through Google searches.

-That said, at the end of the day, both have value, and neither is better than the other.
-Instead, because they offer different things, they work quite well together.
+That said, at the end of the day, both digital ads and billboards can be effective advertising and neither is better than the other.

 FAQs about Billboard Marketing: